IE-Robotics-Lab/remote_lab/README.md

 ### Running the Nodes

-#### 3. AVT Vimba Camera and Rosbridge
+#### 1. AVT Vimba Camera and Rosbridge

-This launch file starts the AVT Vimba camera and the rosbridge server.
+The `start_camera.launch` launch file starts the AVT Vimba camera and the rosbridge server in the same node.

 ```bash
 roslaunch remote_lab start_camera.launch
 ```

-#### 2. VRPN Client
+#### 2. OptiTrack Client

-This node integrates with an OptiTrack system via VRPN.
+The `optitrack.launch` launch file starts the OptiTrack node which publishes the positions of the markers and the world frame, you can find more info [here](https://github.com/IE-Robotics-Lab/optitrack-ros-data-publisher).

 ```bash
 roslaunch remote_lab optitrack.launch
 ```

-#### 1. ArUco Marker Detection
+#### 3. ArUco Marker Detection

-This node detects ArUco markers in the camera feed.
+The `aruco_detection.launch` launch file starts the ArUco detecion node which detects ArUco markers in the camera feed and publishes their poses to TF.

 ```bash
 roslaunch remote_lab aruco_detection.launch